 - Neuromuscular disease

-Laser therapy is normally combined with other types of veterinary medicine including pharmaceutical regimens and alternative treatments.
-The broad biochemical benefits and lack of adverse side effects have made laser therapy the preferred post-operative rehab method in veterinary medicine.
+Pet laser therapy is normally combined with other types of veterinary medicine including pharmaceutical regimens and alternative treatments.
+The broad biochemical benefits and lack of adverse side effects have made pet laser therapy the preferred post-operative rehab method in veterinary medicine.